Fricano&Weber P.L.L.C. successfully provides personalized representaion.

 Are you or a loved one dealing with a theft or larceny case?
 When going to court, you should have trust in your attorney to handle and manage your defense.
 While there are petty (misdemeanor) larceny cases for small robberies, there are grand (felony) larceny cases that can significantly affect the rest of your life.
-The legal team at the Law Office of Chadwick-Fricano-Weber can confidently handle your theft case, preparing readily for jury trial and providing you the personalized service you deserve to combat your unique charges.
+The legal team at Fricano&Weber P.L.L.C. can confidently handle your theft case, preparing readily for jury trial and providing you the personalized service you deserve to combat your unique charges.

 Theft Crimes in New Hampshire

 New Hampshire law addresses several different types of theft, such as:

 - Theft by authorized taking – taking someone else’s property without permission

 - Theft by deception – using lies or trickery to take someone else’s property without permission

 - Theft by extortion – obtaining someone else’s property by threatening to harm their health, safety, business, career, reputation, or personal relationships